Scanning Checks / Importing Files¶

 Do not open this in Excel and then re-save it.
 Use your browser to “Save As” the original file format, which will be .csv.
 This insures that we get the file exactly like it comes from the bank without it being altered by Excel.
 After you have imported the file into TouchPoint, you can open it in Excel if you need to for any reason.

-Go to Administration > Contributions > Management > Batch Upload Contributions
+Navigate to Finance > Upload > Batch Upload Contributions.

 Enter the Fund ID.
-This is the same as the Default Fund you would select if you were creating the Bundles manually.
+This is the same as the Default Fund you would select if you were creating the batches manually.

 Click the blue Submit button.

-Once you click Submit, a Bundle gets created for each batch included in the file, and you will be taken to the last Bundle.
+Once you click Submit, a batch gets created for each batch included in the file, and you will be taken to the last batch.

 You will always need to verify that each donation has a donor assigned and is associated with the correct Fund, even after you have imported a file for the first time.
 Most donors will automatically be assigned because they would have been in a previous file, but you might have new donors.

-Find one of the new Bundles in the Bundle List and click the Status of ‘Open’ to go directly to PostBundleEdit for that Bundle.
+Find one of the new batches in the Batch List and click the Details icon (it looks like an eye) to go directly to the details page for that batch.

-Or you can click the Bundle ID# which will take you to the Bundle Header where you select Actions > Post Bundle/Edit.
+You can click the Batch ID which will take you to the same page.

 Using the checks as your reference, associate each item with the donor on the check as follows: